 Apart from the signup charge, there is a periodic service fee that payment gateways entail.
 Additionally, the payment gateway may levy a fee for each transaction.
 The transaction fee is always a percentage of the total transaction.

-Apart from these changes, there are many other non-recurring costs associated with payment gateway service.
+Apart from these changes, there are many other non-recurring costs associated with payment gateway services.
 There may be chargeback fees, PCI DSS compliance fees, early termination charges, and others.
 There are charges which are specific to particular payment gateways.
 For instance, Payoneer has a host of charges for its international transactions.
 Stripe charges a radar fee and so on.

 It is important to discern between all types of costs applicable and be clear about the total cost the business will have to bear for the payment gateway.